Counselling service details

 OBJECTIVES

-And to enable them to talk about the ways in which their mental health is being affected and find positive ways of coping (Counselling).
+• To enable people to talk about the ways in which their mental health is being affected and find positive ways of coping (Counselling).

 Clinical standards